CTSecUK/CyberYoddha-CTF-2020/Write-ups/Look Closely.md

 	</body>
 </html>
 ```

-And on the last line we can see the flag;
+On the last line of thois shorter output we can see the flag;

 ## CYCTF{1nSp3t_eL3M3nt?}